gurditsingh/hydeout/_posts/test.md

  - Spark session helps when we have multiple users and they want to share the same spark context.

 **lets understand by code:**
-Suppose we have multiple users and they want to share the Notebook() but they all have their own private tables. how can we share the spark context without knowing each other private tables.
+Suppose we have multiple users and they want to share the Notebook

+ - all

 ```scala
 val oldSession=spark